-There’s no getting around it; being a long-term family caregiver is bound to impact how you think and who you are as a person.
+There’s no getting around it: being a family caregiver is bound to impact how you think and who you are as a person.
+Taking on this high-stress role that is both physically and mentally demanding can be transformative, especially when you consider that the average duration of caregiving is 4.5 years.

 Some members of the Caregiver Forum worry that their personality changes are largely negative.
 Certainly, stress, exhaustion and overwhelming responsibilities can take a serious toll on one’s physical and mental health.
-Caregiver burnout can sneak up on even the most organized and level-headed individual.
-But, if you can learn to manage caregiver burden instead of letting it consume you, the risk of developing lasting negative traits like anxiety, depression and agitation is greatly reduced.
+Caregiver burnout is notorious for sneaking up on even the most organized and level-headed individual.
+But, if you learn to manage caregiver burden instead of letting it consume you, the risk of developing lasting negative traits like anxiety, depression and agitation is greatly reduced.

-In fact, many proactive caregivers notice that they’ve developed some rather beneficial attributes thanks to their experiences in elder care.
+In fact, many proactive caregivers notice that they’ve developed some beneficial attributes and coping methods thanks to their experiences in elder care.
 How your personality might change throughout this journey depends, of course, on your unique attitude, your openness to change, the feelings you have for the person you are caring for, and the state of your own physical and mental health.

 The following examples illustrate how certain personality types can be transformed, both negatively and positively, by caregiving.